nia-ja/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

-Explain in detail the workings of a dynamic array:
+* Explain in detail the workings of a dynamic array:

+    A dynamic array expands as you add more elements.
+So you don't need to determine the size ahead of time.
+When you reach capacity, the array increases size, normally doubling.
+The elements of the dynamic array are stored contiguously,

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+    O(n) to double or increase by n

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+    O(n) and is also the normal case.

-Explain how a blockchain is structured.
+* Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+    A blockchain is a growing list of records, called blocks, that are linked using cryptographic hashes.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
+The Blocks hold transaction details that are hashed and encoded.
+The Chain is what links blocks together which is hash of the previous block.

-Explain how proof of work functions.
+* Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+    How does it operate.
+    Proof of Work is used to confirm transactions or mined blocks.
+The answer to the proof of work is the Hash

+    How does this protect the chain from attack.
+    Takes time to mine the hash of the current block.

+    What kind of attack is possible?
+    51% attack, or a majority attack.
+Group of users ban together to control mining, they can monopolize the generation of new blocks.

 ## Project Set Up